KKurzawa/C9Professional-README-Generator/READMESAMPLE.md

 ## Installation

-Requires the user to have node.js installed.
+Requires the user to node.js installed.

 ## Usage

-Enter 'node index.js' in the appropriate folder of your command line.
-Answer all questions prompted.
+Enter 'node index.js' in your command line and ansewer all questions.

 ## Credits